Contact Us

 What Is Intermodal Shipping?

 Intermodal shipping simply means that two or more methods of transportation were used in order to complete a single shipment.
-This might make it sounds exactly like transloading but a little further down, it will be explained why they are not exactly the same.
+These methods usually include:

-This type of shipping utilizes specialized containers called intermodal containers so that a shipment of goods can easily be transferred between trains, trucks and cargo ships in a seamless manner.
-In today’s climate, it’s becoming rarer that a single shipment of goods will be completed through just one transportation mode.
-In fact, with the current truck driver shortage, instances of intermodal shipping are on the rise.
+In today’s climate, it’s rare for a single shipment of goods to be completed through just one transportation mode.
+In fact, with the current truck driver shortage, intermodal shipping is on the rise.

-In relation to transloading, the main difference is the loading and unloading.
-In transloading, the goods themselves are taken out of one vehicle or container and moved to another one so the original shipping container doesn’t continue to hold the freight.
-In intermodal shipping, the entire shipping container is moved, so the freight itself is never unpacked until it reaches a distribution center or its final destination.
+• In transloading, the goods themselves are taken out of one vehicle or container and moved to another one, so the original shipping container doesn’t continue to hold the freight.

 What is Drayage?

 Drayage might cost an additional fee, or be included in the quoted price for a complete movement of freight.
-It is never a standalone service, though, since its sole purpose is to act as the “first mile” of the overall journey.
-But drayage doesn’t always have to be just a short jaunt from a port.
-It can originate at the port, but may need to go to a yard or warehouse before its leg of the move is over.
+It is never a standalone service, though, since its sole purpose is to act as the ‘first mile’ of the overall journey.

 Drayage isn’t just an option, but a necessity in some regards.
-This is because it often begins the flow of commodities into America and assists in alleviating congestion at the point of entry.
-Also, drayage can end up being cheaper because the freight is on the move rather than sitting at a port and being charged demurrage fees — which are charged to the importer when their freight on a ship is not unloaded in the agreed-upon time.
+This is because it often begins the flow of commodities into the U.S., and alleviates congestion at the point of entry.

 Transload trucks and trains at a rail terminal